Shreyash-Tripathii/STM32_DataLogger/README.md

-# STM32_DataLogger
-Certainly!
-Here's the updated `README.md` for your STM32 Data Logger project, incorporating the reference to the schematic diagram PNG file from your repository:

----

 # STM32 Data Logger

 This repository contains the firmware and design files for a **data logger** based on the **STM32F103** microcontroller.
 The system is designed to collect sensor data over I2C and store it on a microSD card via SPI, allowing for long-term, timestamped environmental data logging.
 It’s ideal for applications like embedded monitoring, experiments, or remote sensing setups.